kodeaffe/jw2html/README.rst

 Usage
 =====

+Copy jw2html.ini.example to $HOME/.jw2html.ini (or to /etc/jw2html.ini for
-Copy settings.py.example to settings.py and edit it to match your login / password (or leave it empty, most articles are available freely anyway).
+system-wide installation) and edit it to match your login / password (or leave it empty, most articles are available freely anyway).

 Put the provided jw2html.sh into your $PATH and edit it to